K. K. Karanja

-Kangugi "K. K." Karanja (born November 23, 1973) is a chess prodigy.
+Kangugi "K. K." Karanja (born November 23, 1973) is an American chess player and former chess prodigy.
 He became a US Chess Federation Candidate Master at the age of 10.

 Career

 Championships and awards

-In 1985 at the age of 11, he won the National Elementary Chess Championship with a perfect 7–0 score (seven wins and no losses), becoming the first African-American to win a national scholastic title and the second African-American to win a national chess championship (Frank Street, Jr. was the first, winning the 1965 US Amateur Championship).
+In 1985 at the age of 11, he won the National Elementary Chess Championship with a perfect 7–0 score (seven wins and no losses), becoming the first African-American to win a national scholastic title and the second African-American to win a national chess championship (Frank Street Jr. was the first, winning the 1965 US Amateur Championship).

 In 1985, Karanja also received the Laura Aspis Prize, granted annually to the top USCF-rated player under the age of 13.
 Karanja qualified as the United States representative for the 1986 World Under-14 Chess Championship in San Juan, Puerto Rico.

 In 1987, Karanja was selected to the inaugural All-America Chess Team, which recognizes the top 0.1-0.2 percent of chess players age 18 years and younger.
 Karanja also qualified for the 1987 U.S. Cadet Championship where only the top eight players under age 16 are invited to compete.